Dry Well Repair, Maintenance & Cleaning In Syracuse NY

 If your property features a dry well, we can ensure it stays clean and continues to run its best.
-With seven locations, we’re able to provide prompt service to Syracuse, Auburn, Baldwinsville, Camillus, Liverpool, Manlius, Skaneateles and beyond.
+With seven locations, we’re able to provide prompt service to Syracuse, Auburn, Baldwinsville, Camillus, Liverpool, Manlius, Skaneateles, and beyond.

 What Is a Dry Well?

 Commonly found on older commercial and residential properties, dry wells are responsible for collecting rainwater that accumulates on driveways and paved surfaces.
-They consist of a large, reinforced hole in the ground that is covered by a heavy duty metal grate.
+They consist of a large, reinforced hole in the ground that is covered by a heavy-duty metal grate.
 A dry well is dug at the lowest point of the surface to allow rainwater to flow down, where it then filters into the surrounding soil.
 Most newer construction homes forgo a dry well in favor of a catch basin or other drainage system.

 Homeowners and even business owners construct dry wells to control stormwater.
 When allowed to flow uncontrolled, storms with heavy rain can cause erosion and localized flooding.
 At best, stormwater could wash away a flowerbed.
-At the worst, it could flood a basement or cause other damage.
+At worst, it could flood a basement or cause other damage.
 Dry wells direct rainwater to the lowest point, keeping it flowing along a certain path.
 It then collects the runoff from the rainstorm or melting snow, keeping it away from areas where it could cause damage.

 If you are in the construction or planning process for a new home and are wondering if you should construct a dry well, a simple soil test will tell you all you need to know.
 This test will show how quickly water absorbs into the soil.
 You may feel confident completing this test yourself, or you may contact a service to complete it for you.